This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 - CO and propane detectors are non-negotiable.
 Test them at the start of every trip.

-- At campgrounds, establish "stay within the campsite" boundaries immediately and walk them before kids have free play time.
+- At campgrounds, establish "stay within the campsite" boundaries immediately and walk them with your kids before free play begins — not after they've already wandered.

 - Bring a first aid kit stocked for kids — children's fever reducer, bandages, antiseptic, and any prescription medications your children require.